animir/node-rate-limiter-flexible/CLUSTER.md

 ### Benchmark

-Endpoint is simple Express 4.x route launched in `node:latest` and `redis:alpine` Docker containers with 4 workers
+Endpoint is pure NodeJS endpoint launched in `node:latest` and `redis:alpine` Docker containers with 4 workers

 Endpoint is limited by `RateLimiterCluster` with config: